Skip to main content

 " I like yellow ones better."
 He brought her yellow wildflowers.

-" White flowers are so useful, can be worn also...."
+" White flowers are so useful, they can also be worn...."
 He went looking for white ones as Heer giggled to herself.

 " Your?"
 Kunwar Pratap had a teasing smile as a nervous Ajabde looked away.